twlab/Panepigenome/README.md

 - mQTL: This folder stores codes for the identification of methylation quantitative trait loci (mQTLs).

+- Figure: This folder contains codes for generating the main figures.

 ### 📫 Contact me
 Email: dzheng.th@gmail.com